The state will curtail recreational and commercial smelt fishing in Puget Sound in hopes of increasing protection for the species.

 • Closes nighttime recreational dip net fishing.
 Recreational dip net fishing will be allowed from 6 a.m.-10 p.m.
 Fridays-Tuesday.
 Jig gear can continue to be used seven days per week, 24 hours per day.

-The new rules will take effect in late July or early August.
+The new rules are expected to take effect in late July or early August.

 Unlike salmon and other species, population abundance estimates are not available for smelt.
-The commission decided to act, however, because Puget Soundwide commercial catch rates indicate relatively high harvest over the last several years.
-The estimated commercial catch is 95,000 pounds annually, with an equal amount caught by recreational fishermen.
+The commission decided to act, however, because Puget Sound-wide commercial catch and catch rates indicate relatively high harvest over the last several years.

 The commission also considered two other options: one making no change and the other closing commercial fishing and limiting recreational fishing.